chabulhwi/lean-notes/docs/en/CategoryMistake.md

 ## The type class `GoodSmellingDrink`

-The type class `GoodSmellingDrink` of drinks has two predicates `HasSmell` and `GoodSmelling` defined as follows:
+The type class `GoodSmellingDrink` of drinks has two predicates, `HasSmell` and `GoodSmelling`, defined as follows:

 * `HasSmell x`: `x` has a smell.
 * `GoodSmelling x`: `x` smells good, where `x` is a drink that has a